liuyxpp/liuyxpp.github.io/README.md

-# Homepage of Yi-Xin Liu's Reasearch Group
+# Homepage of Yi-Xin Liu's Research Group

 This website is the homepage of Yi-Xin Liu's research group. **Yi-Xin Liu** is the copyright holder to all the contents published on this website except the underlying theme.
 If you wish to use any copyright material on this website, please contact me via the Email or address listed above to obtain a permission.